Our Homemade Eggnog Is the Perfect Way to Celebrate the Holiday Season

 - With the hand mixer running, add the warm milk to the fluffy egg yolks in small batches to temper the eggs (adding too much liquid too quickly can curdle the eggs).
 Once all the milk is added, move the speed to high and mix until thick and frothy.
 This can also be done with a blender or immersion blender.

 - Add in rum or bourbon, as desired, and serve the eggnog warm or room temperature.

 *Note: to serve the eggnog cold, swap out the Beef Gelatin for our Gingerbread Collagen Creamer.
-Simply skip the step of blooming the gelatin and add the peptides with all of the milk directly to the saucepan.
+Simply skip the step of blooming the gelatin and add the Creamer to hot liquid and mix for 30 seconds.
 Once the warm milk mixture is blended together with the whipped up egg yolks, the eggnog can be refrigerated until ready to serve.
 It may need to be shaken just before serving.
 Take note that our gelatin will create a slightly thicker and frothier beverage than the peptides will.